schlomer/ripper/README.md

 * currently a Windows 10 console app server that uses the C++/WinRT networking libraries.
 Should be easy enough to use the server classes directly embedded in other C++ code, wrapped in a Windows service, or converted to Linux.

+## Instructions
+1. Compile a Release build of the solution
+2. In the x64\Release directory, run rips.exe from the command line and leave running
+3. In the RipExample.Wpf.Core\bin\Release\netcoreapp3.0 directory, run RipExample.Wpf.Core.exe
+4. Click Connect (connecting for the first time will fill Contanct and Phone containers with random data)
+5. Enter Joh in the First Name Contains text box
+6. Click Query and you should see some results with Contact FirstName starting with Joh ...
+See RipExample.Lib.Core/ContactData.cs for list of first and last names used to randomly populate the Contacts container

 **More information to come.
-In the meantime, check it out!**
+In the meantime, check it out!
+Suggestions and improvements are always welcome.**

-Special thanks to the developers of JSON for Modern C++ and their excellent, header only, C++ JSON library: https://github.com/nlohmann/json
+Thanks to the developers of JSON for Modern C++ and their excellent, header only, C++ JSON library: https://github.com/nlohmann/json